cover

 Floatβœ…βœ…

-Complexβœ…βŒCompares the real and imaginary parts separately, if both are equal then the two complex numbers are equal.
-If you need to compare sizes, developers need to compare the real and imaginary parts separately.
+Complexβœ…βŒCompare real and imaginary parts separately, two complex numbers are equal if both parts are equal.
+If you need to compare the size, you need to compare the real and imaginary parts separately.

-Pointerβœ…βŒIf two pointers point to the same object or both are nil, then they are equal.
+Pointerβœ…βŒTwo pointer variables are equal if they point to the same object or both are nil.

-Channelβœ…βŒSimilar to Pointer, two Channel variables are only equal when both are nil, or when they point to the same Channel.
+Channelβœ…βŒSimilar to Pointer, two Channel variables are equal only when both are nil or point to the same Channel.

-Interfaceβœ…βŒTwo interfaces are equal only when their Type and Value values are equal at the same time.
+Interfaceβœ…βŒTwo interfaces are equal only when their Type and Value are equal at the same time.

-Struct⚠️❌Only when all members inside the Struct are Comparable, is the Struct Comparable.
-If two structs are of the same type, and all non-empty member variables are equal, then they are equal.
+Struct⚠️❌A Struct is Comparable only when all its members are Comparable.
+Two structs are equal if they have the same type and all non-empty member variables are equal.

 Map❌❌